maartenvk/sky-music-player/README.md

 # Sky music player
 For Sky: Children of the Light.
 Music can be downloaded as JSON files from [sky-music github](https://sky-music.github.io/index.html)

+**Warning**: This script sends key input.
+Focus on the game window after starting the program to prevent accidental keys pressed in other games.
+To stop this application either close the terminal or press `Ctrl+C` or `Ctrl+\` to interrupt.

 # Usage
 Play a local file: